CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/modes.md

 ## Limitations And Constraints

 - First launch can be slow because dependency synchronization includes heavy ML packages.
-- Long-running ML tasks are job-based and poll-driven.
+- Long-running ML tasks are job-based and poll-driven through the generic `/api/jobs` resource.
 No production WebSocket API routes are currently exposed.
 - Local filesystem browsing is feature-gated by `features.allow_local_filesystem_access`.
 - External inference uses the embedded Hugging Face Transformers provider; no Ollama, llama.cpp, vLLM, or separate model server is required.
 - Each Hugging Face entry requires a previously cached snapshot and an exact commit in `settings/inference_models.json`; mutable refs and network resolution are rejected.